AtanasovAtanas/pb-interactive-csharp/EN/07-Exam-Preparation/01-Problem-01.md

 [slide]
 # Problem 01
-## Description
-Write a program, which calculates how long it will take you to watch all episodes of a series in minutes.

-You will receive count seasons, count episodes per season and duration of each episode.

-In every episode there are advertisements, whose duration is 20% of the episode’s duration.

-You also have to keep in mind that every season ends with a special episode, which lasts 10 minutes longer than usual.

-## Input
-From the console you receive 4 lines:
-- Name of the series - String
-- Count seasons – int in the range [1… 10]
-- Count episodes  – int in the range [10… 80]
-- Duration of a usual episode without the advertisements – double in the range [40.0… 65.0]

-## Output
-You have to print on the console the time needed to watch all of the episodes, rounded down to the nearest whole number in the following format:
-- "Total time needed to watch the \{name of the series\} series is \{time\} minutes."

 [code-task title="Problem-01" executionType="tests-execution" executionStrategy="csharp-dot-net-core-code" requiresInput]
 [code-editor language=csharp]
 ```
 using System;

 public class Program
 {
 	public static void Main()